 The knock-on effects of cost increases will be felt throughout the recycling industry due to more complicated collection, sorting and disposal processes.

-If you are a producer, believe you will be affected by this regulation change and are in need of advice, please contact a member of our team for more information at email@example.com.
+If you are a producer who believes that you will be affected by this regulation change and are in need of advice, please contact a member of our team for more information at firstname.lastname@example.org.